syncfusion-content/maui-docs/MAUI/DataGrid/Styling.md

 ![Alternative row style in .NET MAUI DataGrid](Images/styling/maui-datagrid-Alternativerow-style.png)

 ## Changing the alternation row count
-You can customize the alternate row count for applying the alternate row style using the [SfDataGrid.AlternationRowCount] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AlternationRowCountProperty) property.
+You can change the row count which should be considered to apply the background for alternate rows using the [SfDataGrid.AlternationRowCount] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_AlternationRowCountProperty) property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}